Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture

 These two theorems concern the following conjecture, called the \emph{geometric Bogomolov conjecture}. \begin{Conjecture} [Conjecture~2.9 of \cite{yamaki5}] Let $A$ be an abelian variety over $\overline{K}$.
 Let $X$ be a closed subvariety of $A$.
 Then $X$ has dense small points if and only if $X$ is a special subvariety. \end{Conjecture}

-Since one easily sees that a special subvariety has dense small points, the problem is the ``only if'' part.
-The geometric Bogomolov conjecture is the geometric version of the Ullmo--Zhang theorem (\cite{zhang2}), which is also called the Bogomolov conjecture for abelian varieties.
-We refer to \S~\ref{subsect:GBC} for more details including some background of this conjecture
+Since a special subvariety has dense small points, the problem is the ``only if'' part.
+The geometric Bogomolov conjecture is the geometric version of the Ullmo--Zhang theorem \cite{zhang2}, which is also called the Bogomolov conjecture for abelian varieties.
+We refer to \S~\ref{subsect:GBC} for more details including some background of this conjecture.